sumfacts/dialectic-schema/README.md

 ## Potential applications of use

 - official government statements - presenting arguments for policy change
-- news media - explaining current events without rhetoric and fake news
+- news media - backing up claims made in reports with solid arguments and evidence.
+It will make it easier to weed out fake news sources
 - fact-checking - analyzing arguments made by others and holding them accountable
 - scientific theses - formalizing the format of academic and scientific papers
-- conspiracies - legitimizing conspiracy theories and assessing their truthfulness
+- conspiracies - legitimizing theories and assessing their truthfulness
 - knowledge sharing - over time building a body of knowledge that future generations can digest easily and learn from
 - legal - cases can be built and put forward in a standardized way